 See that lovely photo of cannabis extract above?
 That would be Jack Herer, a strain known to boost energy and productivity.
 There are many types of extracts that produce uplifting effects, but live resin is said to do so more than others.
 As long as the extract has all the right terpenes, you should be good to go.
 But that’s not to say extracts are for everyone.

 If you’ve never purchased such a product before, then have a look at our beginner’s guide to buying cannabis extracts and dabs.

 For the most part, people who have tried vaping cannabis say that the high is more clean and clear with fewer sedative effects.
 Unlike smoking weed, a vaporizer only uses enough heat to evaporate terpenes and cannabinoids, but not enough to burn them.
 In fact, it’s been said that vaporizing is the healthiest way to consume the herb.
 So rather than sparking a pipe or bong, try vaping instead to avoid the drowsiness and harmful toxins that come from smoking.

 Believe it or not, stashing away your goods the wrong way can cause the THC content to degrade to CBN or cannabinol, which is no good if you’re trying to stay focused.
 To keep this from happening, do not store your pot around heat or sunlight.
 Instead, place it somewhere cool and dark, and in an airtight container.

-To learn more about how to properly store cannabis, have a look at our article on 8 important dos and dont’s of storing weed.
+To learn more about how to properly store cannabis, have a look at our article on storing cannabis.